2010 Chile earthquake: Damage and casualties

 Damaged buildings and fires were reported in Concepción.
 Rescue teams had difficulty accessing Concepción because of the damaged infrastructure.
-The fifteen-story residential building "Alto Río" toppled, lay on the ground horizontally, and trapped many of the residents.
+The fifteen-story residential building "Alto Río" toppled, trapping many of the residents.
 As the building was newly completed, 19 of the apartments were occupied and 36 were of unknown occupancy.
 A 2.34 m tsunami wave hit Talcahuano, a port city and part of the Concepción conurbation.
 The tsunami caused serious damage to port facilities and lifted boats out of the water.
 In the fishing town of Dichato, of 7,000 residents, it was the third tsunami wave that ended up being the most damaging.

 Dilapidated buildings could be seen on the streets of Temuco, about 400 km from the epicenter.
 The adobe of some buildings fell.
 Façades fell in pieces and crushed cars.
 Two people were reported dead because of not having been able to escape from a nightclub.
 On 27 February, it was reported that "finding an open business [was] almost impossible" ("Encontrar un negocio abierto es casi imposible").
-Further south, in the city of Valdivia damages to houses were restricted to areas of poor soil quality, chiefly former wetlands and artificial fills.
+Further south, in the city of Valdivia damage to houses were restricted to areas of poor soil quality, chiefly former wetlands and artificial fills.
 Some pavements near the rivershore in Valdivia cracked and collapsed much like in the 1960 earthquake.
-Overall damages in Valdivia were few and highly localized.
+Overall there was little damage in Valdivia and this was highly localized.
 A survey showed that 434 persons in Valdivia had their homes damaged by the earthquake.

 The earthquake also triggered more than 1,000 landslides mapped from satellite images with most landslides occurring in the Principal Andean Cordillera and a constrained area on the Arauco Peninsula Landslides are a significant contributor to earthquake fatalities.
 In Chile, 370,000 homes were damaged.
 The final death toll of 525 victims and 25 people missing was announced by authorities in January 2011.
 This is down from early reports on 3 March of 802 people dead.

 The Chilean National Emergency Office (Oficina Nacional de Emergencia) estimated that the intensity of the earthquake was 9 on the Mercalli intensity scale in the Biobío Region and 8 in Santiago.
 USGS put the intensity in Talcahuano at MM VIII, in Santiago and Concepción at MM VII and in Valparaíso at MM VI.

 On 10 March, Swiss Reinsurance Co. estimated that the Chilean quake would cost the insurance industry between 4 and 7 billion dollars.
 The same estimate was echoed by the rival German-based Munich Re AG.